aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 ## Caching

 In NextJS 15, caching is heavily improved.
-To setup caching on the canary version of nextjs, do the following:
+To setup caching on the canary version of nextjs, do the following and first install the canary version with `npm install next@canary`.
+You then need to enable **dynamicIO**.

 ```ts
 import type { NextConfig } from 'next'